wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 ![Chorusing knob and hard sync button](images/chorusing_hard_sync.png)

-The [chorusing](#chorusing) section goes into more detail and has some sound samples, and the [hard sync][#hard-sync] section shows how hard sync affects the second oscillator.
+The [chorusing](#chorusing) section goes into more detail and has some sound samples, and the [hard sync](#hard-sync) section shows how hard sync affects the second oscillator.

 ## Waveshapes